 4. DSS tenants need to cover a shortfall

 DSS tenants will typically need to cover a shortfall each month.
 For example, if the tenant’s rent is £500pcm, they may receive an allowance of £400 per month.
-In that case, your tenant will have to cover a shortfall.
-Bearing in mind, a lot of DSS tenants aren’t working, so it’s important to investigate how the tenant will cover the shortfall.
+In that case, the tenant will have to cover a shortfall of £100.
+Bearing in mind, a lot of DSS tenants aren’t working, so it’s important to recognise that the money coming in won’t necessarily be enough.